Golf as a Business Tool

 Unlike meetings, calls, or conferences, golf has three built-in advantages:

 Golf creates that ease naturally.
 No agenda.
 No PowerPoint.
-No “let’s circle back.”
-Just time.
+No “let’s get back.”
+Just time together.

 How Many Decision Makers and Company Owners Play Golf?